shawnhuyiwen/pulse/docs/Methodology/TissueMethodology.md

 Actions
 -------
 At this time, there are no insults or interventions associated with the %Tissue system.
 Other system actions can affect the diffusion properties or other transports by modifying the diffusion surface area.
-An example of this is found in the @ref RespiratoryMethodology for lobar pneumonia.
+An example of this is found in the @ref RespiratoryMethodology for pneumonia.
 As the alveoli fill with fluid, they are unable to participate in gas exchange.
 This reduces the alveoli surface area, which leads to a reduction of available oxygen in the @ref CardiovascularSystem and the @ref EnergySystem.

 Events
 ------